If the company does not have any NOx emission one quarter, it should be reported as 0 - zero.

 Rates of payment to the NOx Fund

-The rates of payment to the NOx Fund are NOK 12 per kilo NOx for the offshore industry (emission connected to oil and gas extraction) and NOK 6 for the other sectors (shipping, fishing, land-based industry, aviation, district heating etc.).
+The rates of payment to the NOx Fund in 2019 are NOK 14.50 per kilo NOx for the offshore industry (emission connected to oil and gas extraction) and NOK 8.50 for the other sectors (shipping, fishing, land-based industry, aviation, district heating etc.).

 From 1.1.
-2018, all emissions from removable offshore rigs shall be reported at high rates, including discharges in connection with relocation between missions and exploration drilling (emissions previously reported at low rates).
+2018, all emissions from removable offshore rigs shall be reported at a high rate.
+This includes exploration drilling, key side operation and transfer in connection with relocation between missions when the rig proceeds under its own engine (emissions previously reported at low rates).